4W4I5/Semester-7-Notes/SSD/Finals Prep/Finals Prep Notes.md

 ---
 # Lecture 18 & 19: Error Handling
-> [!WARNING]
-> Missing code

-# Logging Security Highlights

-### - Deny Access by Default in Error Handling Logic for Security Controls
+- ### Deny Access by Default in Error Handling Logic for Security Controls
 	- The application implements a **403 error handler** that denies access by default when unauthorized access attempts are detected.
 	- Unauthorized actions trigger warnings in the log file for audit purposes.

 **Example**: